Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: The stochastic hyperviscous Navier-Stokes Equation

-\textbf{\textit{Step $\mathbf{6}$.}} In the previous step we proved the existence of a unique solution $v\in C(\R_+;H^{2\a})\cap L^2_{loc}(\R_+;H^{3\a})$, thus ensuring the well-posedness of the function $\mathcal V$ as in the statement of the theorem.
-It only remains to prove the additional estimate \eqref{EQ2:boundedness_continuity_v(x,z)}.
+\textbf{\textit{Step $\mathbf{6}$.}} In the previous step we proved the existence of a unique solution $v$ to the problem~\eqref{EQ:v_nu_weak} with regularity ${C(\R_+;H^{2\a})\cap L^2_{loc}(\R_+;H^{3\a})}$, thus ensuring the well-posedness of the function $\mathcal V$ as in the statement of the theorem.
+It only remains to prove the additional estimate~\eqref{EQ2:boundedness_continuity_v(x,z)}.

 Assume that $T>0$ and $(x_i,z_i)\in H^{2\a}\times C\big([0,T];H^{2\a}\big)$, $i=1,2$, are such that $\|x_i\|^{}_{H^{2\a}}\leq R$ and $\sup_{t\in[0,T]}\|z_i(t)\|^{}_{H^{2\a}}\leq R$ for $i=1,2$.
-Let us denote $v_i:=\mathcal V(x_i,z_i)$, then estimates \eqref{EQ2:estim_v_C0_H2}, \eqref{EQ2:estim_v_L2} and \eqref{EQ2:estim_v_C0} imply the existence of a constant $K>0$ depending on $R,T,\nu>0$ and $\a>1$ such that
+Let us denote $v_i:=\mathcal V(x_i,z_i)$, then estimates~\eqref{EQ2:estim_v_C0_H2}, \eqref{EQ2:estim_v_L2} and \eqref{EQ2:estim_v_C0} imply the existence of a constant $K>0$ depending on $R,T,\nu>0$ and $\a>1$ such that

-We use this estimate in inequality \eqref{EQ:esti_w_zeta}: for all $t\in[0,T]$
+We use this estimate in inequality~\eqref{EQ:esti_w_zeta}.
+For all $t\in[0,T]$,

 Gr\"onwall's Lemma gives an estimate for $\sup_{t\in[0,T]}\|v_1(t)-v_2(t)\|^2_{H^{2\a}}$.
-We insert this estimate back in \eqref{EQ:esti_w_zeta_R} and find the sought inequality \eqref{EQ2:boundedness_continuity_v(x,z)} for a new constant $C>0$ depending on $R,T,\nu>0$ and $\a>1$. \end{proof}
+We insert this estimate back in \eqref{EQ:esti_w_zeta_R} and find the sought inequality~\eqref{EQ2:boundedness_continuity_v(x,z)} for a new constant $C>0$ depending on $R,T,\nu>0$ and $\a>1$. \end{proof}

-Before adapting the deterministic results of the last theorem to the stochastic hyperviscous Navier-Stokes Equation, as discussed in Remark \ref{REM:additive_noise}, we present a version of It\^o's Lemma tailored to the equation \eqref{EQ:NSnu}.
+Let us now adapt the deterministic results of the last theorem to the stochastic hyperviscous Navier-Stokes Equation, as discussed in Remark~\ref{REM:additive_noise}.